Solutions

 Introduction to RLS

-Restless legs syndrome (RLS), alternatively referred to as Willis-Ekbom disease, is a movement disorder characterized by an intense compulsion to frequently move the legs, often accompanied by uncomfortable sensations.
-The symptoms primarily manifest during periods of rest or inactivity, particularly in the evening and at night, leading to disruptions in sleep and decreased overall quality of life for those affected.
+Restless legs syndrome (RLS) is a condition where a person suffering from it feels a complex and overwhelming desire to move the legs, often accompanied by some strange and uncomfortable sensations.
+Its syndrome is felt most during periods of inactivity or rest usually in the evenings and even at night.
+This results in poor sleep and quality of life in general for those affected.

 Fig. 1 Link between the MEIS1 gene and restless legs syndrome.Fig.
 1 Link between the MEIS1 gene and restless legs syndrome.
 (Sarayloo, Faezeh, et al., 2019)